Frequently Asked Questions

-The current version of the Robo-FTP Configurator is able to import SSH keys stored in .ppk format.
+As of version 3.9 and later, the Robo-FTP Configurator is able to import SSH keys stored in .ppk format.

 If you are using an older version of Robo-FTP you can use PuTTYgen (a third-party tool) to convert files containing private SSH keys from .ppk format into the OpenSSH format used by Robo-FTP.

 The following steps were verified to work in PuTTYgen version 2011-05-25:r9169

 Click the menu item File → Load private key then select your current .ppk file